Airdrie Music Lessons FAQ

 Yes!
 The great thing about holding classes in a professional recording studio each week is that all the equipment is right there waiting to be used.
 Each year vocal students get to record a song in the studio.
 The song is edited/mixed/mastered and copies are made on CD and MP3 to be shared with family and friends.
 The CDs also make a great keepsake showcasing the student’s vocal talents and personality.

 The process of recording is not only fun for the students, it’s also educational.
 Learning to perform in the studio, using a headphone mix, etc. are valuable experiences many vocalists never get to experience.
 The recording process can also help student become aware of vocal habits that are difficult to identify and thereby fix them.
 Hearing one’s voice recorded and mixed professionally often gives the student a boost in confidence and the positive feedback received from friends and family can also be a real boost.

 16. Can I meet with you and introduce my child to you before signing up for lessons?

 Yes!
 As a parent, I feel is it crucial for my students and their parents to meet me and tour the studio before enrolling.
 This helps the student become comfortable with the physical layout of the studio before attending the first class.
 It also helps both student and parent to get to know me as a person and teacher before deciding if it’s the right fit.

 This “Free Introductory Lesson” is also my opportunity to coach the student and observe how he/she learns, what level his/her musical skills are at and determine which program would best suit the student.

 17. What is the best way to contact you?

-The best way to contact me is via the contact page.
-I generally aim to follow up with each inquiry via email or phone within 24 – 48 hours of receiving initial contact.
+The best way to contact us is via the contact page.
+We aim to follow up with each inquiry via email or phone within 24 – 48 hours of receiving initial contact.